Let’s face it: Wild turkey legs, wings and to a lesser extent thighs can be unbearably tough, and the tendons are often as tough as bone.

 - 5 tablespoons lard or olive oil

-- When it is tender, remove the turkey from the pot and let it cool.
-Shred with two forks or your fingers.
-Discard the bones and any tendons.
+When it is tender, remove the turkey from the pot and let it cool.
+Shred the meat off the bones and, if using thighs, shred fairly fine -- remember this will be a filling for tacos or burritos.
 You can store the meat for up to a week at this point.

 I prefer this in soft tacos, with the traditional accompaniments: limes, onions, maybe a hot sauce or two, roasted chiles and cilantro or parsley.
 A homemade salsa verde is a great sauce here.